 Professor of Neurology and Pathology, UC San Francisco

-Yadong Huang, MD, PhD, is a senior investigator at Gladstone Institutes, where he is also the director of the Center for Translational Advancement and an investigator in the Roddenberry Stem Cell Center.
+Yadong Huang, MD, PhD, is a senior investigator at the Gladstone Institutes, where he is also the director of the Center for Translational Advancement and an investigator in the Roddenberry Stem Cell Center.
 In addition, he is a professor of neurology and pathology at UC San Francisco.

-He earned an MD from Qingdao Medical University in China, and a PhD in biochemistry and pathology from Peking Union Medical College and Chinese Academy of Medical Sciences in Beijing.
+Huang earned an MD from Qingdao Medical University in China, and a PhD in biochemistry and pathology from Peking Union Medical College and Chinese Academy of Medical Sciences in Beijing.
 He was trained as a postdoctoral fellow at the Arteriosclerosis Research Institute at the University of Muenster, Germany.
 Huang joined Gladstone Institutes in 1995 as a postdoctoral fellow, and became a staff research investigator in 1999.
 In 2015, he was promoted to senior investigator.

-Why Are You Dedicated to Discovery
+Why Are You dedicated to discovery science?

 “I am driven to understanding the molecular basis of Alzheimer’s and other brain diseases using genetics, pharmacological drugs, mouse models, stem cells—any means available to study and treat these devastating diseases.”

 Honors and Awards